Originally published May 12, 2021. Updated July 8.

 Will there be an Olympics?

-Probably.
+Almost definitely.
 IOC officials have strongly said the Games will move forward, even as there is a surge of COVID cases in Japan, vaccination rates in the country remain low, and the Japanese public has expressed concerns about the Olympics being held.
-The World Triathlon Championship Series races in Yokohama, Japan this weekend will prove a crucial test of COVID protocols and how a high-level event can be held.
+A state of emergency was declared in Japan this week, and officials have said the Games will continue amidst this lockdown—but without spectators.

 Will there be spectators and media at the Olympics?

 No foreign spectators will be allowed into the country, and media and official dignitaries are expected to be sharply curtailed (and have to adhere to strict safety protocols and heavily limit their movements).
-However, Japanese officials have said they will not make a decision about domestic spectators at events until June.
+In June, Japanese officials said they wouldd allow domestic spectators and limit them to 10,000 or 50% capacity.
+However, a new state of emergency declared this week forced them to walk that back.
+There will now be no spectators allowed.

 What kind of COVID protocols do the athletes have to follow?

 Strict ones.
-If the protocols at this weekend’s Yokohama race are any indication of what’s to come, Olympians can expect to be required to take multiple COVID tests in the 72 hours before arriving in Japan, install an app on their phone to track their movements and health status, update any symptoms daily via an app and/or phone calls, be limited or quarantined solo in their hotel rooms except for designated training times, only be allowed to train at specific times and locations, and fill out a lot of paperwork to obtain a visa.
+With a number of protocols tested at the Yokohama event in May (and expanded on), Olympians can expect to be required to take multiple COVID tests in the 72 hours before arriving in Japan, install an app on their phone to track their movements and health status, update any symptoms daily via an app and/or phone calls, be limited or quarantined in their rooms except for designated training times, only be allowed to train at specific times and locations, and fill out a lot of paperwork to obtain a visa.

 Olympic officials have also said athletes during the Games will be tested daily, while coaches and those in close contact with athletes will be tested “regularly.”
 Vaccination is not expected to be required, however.